Level0gamedev/fdisk-site/src/mimeoInk.md

 They refer to RISO inks that come in a tube.
 You can still but them as new old stock, but I want to test some contemporary inks first.

+I have also seen acrylic paint mixed into nori paste base used and spread using a squeegee.

 More info will follow.